pavelkrav/absolute2048/README.md

-# absolute2048
+# absolute2048</br>
-Old 2048 game with modified rules.
+Old 2048 game with modified rules.</br>
-Changed mechanics of cells merge, more cells spawn on turn.
+Changed mechanics of cells merge, more cells spawn on turn.</br>
 Game is a bit more difficult now.